tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 **Target:** One nearby ally per point of Wisdom modifier (including you)

-**Effect:** Until the end of the battle, the target gains resist negative energy and holy 12+.
+**Effect:** Until the end of the battle, the target gains resist necrotic and radiant 12+.

 | Higher Level | Effect |
 | --- | --- |